-Saint of the Day – 27 April – Blessed Jakov Varingez OFM (c 1400–1496) aged 96, was a Croatian Roman Catholic professed religious of the Order of Friars Minor, apostle of charity, Mystic with a great devotion to the Cross of Christ, Marian devotee, he was noted as a miracle worker and levitated.
+Saint of the Day – 27 April – Blessed Jakov Varingez OFM (c 1400–1496) aged 96, was a Croatian professed religious of the Order of Friars Minor, Apostle of charity, Mystic with a great devotion to the Cross of Christ, Marian devotee, he was noted as a miracle worker and levitated.
 He assumed the name of “Giacomo of Bitetto” after his profession into that order.
 Patronage – Bitetto.
 He is honoured in the Franciscan Order on 20 April.
 His body is incorrupt.

 Jakov Varingez was born in Zadar around 1400 to Leonardo and Beatrice.